Topological Phononic Logic

-\mypara To enable the output of one switch to control the next, our design for a phononically-controlled topological switch uses a temperature increase delivered by ultrasonic phonons as the tuning mechanism.
-Our device consists of a honeycomb lattice of steel pillars attached to a base plate made from a second material, in an air-tight container, as shown in Fig.~\hyperref[fig:3]{3(c)}.
+\mypara To enable the output of one switch to control the next, our design for a phononically-controlled topological switch uses a temperature increase delivered by ultrasonic phonons as its tuning mechanism.
+Each switch contains a honeycomb lattice of steel pillars connecting the source and drain terminals, attached to a base plate made from a second material, in an air-tight container, as shown in Fig.~\hyperref[fig:3]{3(c)}.
+The temperature increase needed to toggle the switch is provided by a thermoacoustic converter connected to a third terminal (labelled `gate' in Fig.~\hyperref[fig:4]{4(g-h)}, see Supplementary Information).
 The primary effect of heating the device is to change the speed of sound in the medium, which typically increases all eigenfrequencies of the system (see dashed lines in Fig.~\hyperref[fig:3]{3(a)}).
-Secondly, heating usually causes thermal expansion of the materials, which increases both $R$ and $a$, but not necessarily by the same amount.
+Second, heating causes thermal expansion of the materials, increasing both $R$ and $a$, though not necessarily equally.
 If the base plate and pillar materials are selected such that $a$ increases faster than $R$, the net result is to reduce all eigenfrequencies of the system and induce a band inversion (dotted lines in Fig.~\hyperref[fig:3]{3(a)}).
 Finally, heating alters the density of the air and the materials, which has been taken into account, but is insignificant.
-The first two effects can be balanced to maintain a bulk gap throughout the switching process, by keeping the ratio $v_\text{m}/a$ that appears in the eigenfrequency of Eq.~\hyperref[eqn:wave]{1} fixed.
+The first two effects can be balanced to maintain a bulk gap throughout the switching process, by fixing the ratio $v_\text{m}/a$ that appears in the eigenfrequency of Eq.~\hyperref[eqn:wave]{1}.
 Because the base plate expands linearly with temperature, we seek a medium where $v_\text{m}$ also increases linearly.
-For an ideal gas at temperature $T$, $v_\mathrm{m}$ increases as $\sqrt{T}$, but becomes close to linear near room temperature; as such, air is a suitable medium.
+For an ideal gas at temperature $T$, $v_\mathrm{m}$ increases as $\sqrt{T}$, but the trend is almost linear near room temperature; as such, air is a suitable medium.
 Consequently, to keep $v_\text{m}/a$ fixed as the temperature increases from $T_i$ to $T_f$, we seek a base material with a coefficient of thermal expansion given by $\alpha=1/(T_i + \sqrt{T_iT_f})$.
+For the proof-of-principle switch shown in Fig.~\hyperref[fig:3]{3(b)}, the required base-plate thermal expansion coefficient is $1.61 \times 10^{-3}$ K$^{-1}$, which is within the range achievable by origami metamaterials \cite{BoattiAdvMater2017}.
+Alternatively, we empirically demonstrated an even larger effective thermal expansion coefficient by thermally actuating using the shape-memory alloy Nitinol (see Supplementary Information).